sensu/sensu-docs/content/sensu-go/5.9/sensuctl/reference.md

 ### Dates with time

-Full dates with time are used to specify an exact point in time, which can be used with silencing entries, for example.
+Full dates with time are used to specify an exact point in time, which can be used with silences, for example.
 The following formats are supported:

 * RFC3339 with numeric zone offset: `2018-05-10T07:04:00-08:00` or
   `2018-05-10T15:04:00Z`